 INTEGRATION LEVEL TYPICAL SEGMENTATION APPROACH WHAT DOES THIS MEAN FOR OUTCOMES MEASUREMENT?
 Obh MACRO-LEVEL Whole Population: All individuals of a population are "assigned" into distinct homogeneous groups.
 Characteristics used to identify those groups can vary.
 As care needs vary significantly across members of a population, segmentation into meaningful groups allows the identification of clusters of people with similar needs, around which care can be organised.
 Segment definitions should be distinct enough for individuals to clearly belong to one main group and avoid ambiguity wherever possible.
-Example: The Health System Matrix, British Columbia 10; The Bridges to Health Model MESO-LEVEL Subpopulation: Segmentation is used to select a cohort of interest (rather than necessarily fitting all members of a population into groups).
+Example: The Health System Matrix, British Columbia 10; The Bridges to Health Model Simply identifying 'high level' subgroups is not usually sufficient for the purposes of outcomes measurement.
+Within whole population segmentation, precise definitions for each subgroup are required in order for outcomes to be identified and measured.
+Measuring outcomes can become highly complex if sub-cohorts are not appropriately defined.
+The number of cohorts identified need to be limited enough to allow for simplicity and diverse enough to allow the identification of populations with similar needs - potentially a difficult balance to achieve.
+Outcomes measures might be defined at too high a level for individual care pathways i.e. condition-specific outcomes might not be captured using this approach.
+MESO-LEVEL Subpopulation: Segmentation is used to select a cohort of interest (rather than necessarily fitting all members of a population into groups).
 Subgroups of interest are appropriately identified by defining entry and/or exclusion criteria, which apply to the cohort.
 Example: Electronic Frailty Index 11 When selecting a subpopulation of interest, defining the precise inclusion/ exclusion criteria for this segment is key in order for outcomes to be appropriately defined and measured i.e. what is really meant by 'Older People with Frailty'?
 Segmentation applied to specific care groups is typically suitable for outcomes measurement.
 As long as the defining criteria (inclusion and exclusion) are well established, identifying similar needs within pre-selected cohorts tends to be straightforward.
 Also, outcomes frameworks can measure a level of detail, not usually possible when developing a framework for whole populations.
 MICRO-LEVEL Selected Individuals: Key individuals, often people at high risk of admissions/ complications and/or those who account for a disproportionately large portion of health care costs are identified and provided with tailored care plans.
 Risk stratification tools are most commonly used.
 Risk stratification in itself is often not considered a form of segmentation.
 This is discussed in the next section.
 Example: Combined Predictive Model, King's Fund 12 Risk stratification can provide useful insights when applied within meaningful defined segments.
 However, as a standalone tool, it does not allow for the identification of groups with similar health needs.
 Unless individuals are identified within well pre-defined cohorts, establishing similar needs within a risk-based group can be challenging, if not impossible.
 While it is possible to identify very granular outcomes applicable to each individual person (which can help tailor care plans), it is generally unsuitable for outcomes based commissioning purposes.